sathyajithps/openid-client/README.md

 A feature complete OpenID Client library for Rust.
 Not stable, kindly report any bugs.

+**TODO**
+- Code cleanup
+- Thin up a lot of inefficient decisions made for the sake of completion of the library
+- Test out the ported features
+- Add more features

 ## Implemented specs & features

 The following client/RP features from OpenID Connect/OAuth2.0 specifications are implemented by